eclipse-che4z/che-che4z-explorer-for-endevor/Readme.md

 This step can be repeated as many times as you need to add multiple configurations.

 You have successfully connected a profile to a configuration, and the profile is listed under Explorer for Endevor in the interface.

-- You can change the name of profiles as required by clicking the pencil icon next to the profile name.
-Ensure that the connection name is unique.

 ### **Filters**